stephanmg/stephanmg/README.md

 An excerpt of my works are showcased below.
 I'm mainly interested in applying novel and established mathematical tools in the field of systems biology for conducting pre-clinical and translational research in the life sciences.

-If my background and skills match your company's profile, I would be happy to connect - please reach out via the contact information below.
+If my background and skills match your company's profile, I would be happy to connect - please reach out via the contact informations.

 ---
 Up to mid of 2026, I am/was a postdoctoral fellow in the [lab of Jan Hasenauer](https://www.mathematics-and-life-sciences.uni-bonn.de/en/group-members/hasenauer-group) where my research revolves around the interfaces of life sciences, mathematics and computer science.
 We developed mechanistic models (ODE/PDEs) and applied methods of parameter estimation in Julia/Python to calibrate models and to shed light on the interplay / ramifications of dynamical biological processes in cells in the special research fields [BATenergy](https://www.trr333.uni-bonn.de/) and [Metaflammation](https://www.sfb1454-metaflammation.de/).
 Therefore we leveraged AI-tools, artificial neural networks/deep learning approaches and recent advances in bioinformatics on high-performance computing infrastructure.
 We developed pipelines for statistical data analysis and visualization (R/Python, Javascript/Typescript) of large-scale data sets, knowledge representation and reasoning on metadata using semantic web technologies (graph databases, SPARQL, ontologies in OWL format) focusing on reusability, repeatability and reproducibility.